|

 not walk across until it is apparent that all lanes intend to stop, even

+if the locals do!
 2. Traffic Light Crossing:- Do not cross lights unless a green man is

 showing!